IsaacVerm/postcards-backend/README.md

 Requests are part of collections and tests are linked to requests.

+Tests can be run using `newman run collection`.

 ### E2E testing

 E2E testing is done with Cypress.